Master of Arts in Classics

 - sufficient proficiency in both Latin and Greek to take graduate seminars in those languages.

-Applicants must take the GRE, complete the online application to the graduate program, and submit directly to the department a two to three-page statement of purpose, an eight to ten-page writing sample, and one letter of recommendation (sent directly by the recommender).
+Applicants must complete the online application to the graduate program and submit directly to the department a two to three-page statement of purpose and an eight to ten-page writing sample.
+Letters of recommendation (sent directly by the recommender) are optional but welcome.

 Written English Proficiency Requirement